TLewisProjects/binding_energy/README.md

-# Met Office Technical Exercise - Binding Energy
+# Technical Exercise - Binding Energy
 This project can be used to calculate the total binding energy of a system of particles using the Lennard-Jones potential.

 $u(r) = 4\epsilon\left((\frac{\sigma}{r})^{12} - (\frac{\sigma}{r})^{6} \right)$

+The system of particles can be specified using a simple text file with each particle position on a new line.

 ## Getting Started